AdobeDocs/analytics-platform.en/help/integrations/customer-ai.md

 Customer AI integrates with Customer Journey Analytics (CJA) to the extent that Customer AI-enabled datasets can be leveraged in data views and reporting in CJA.
 With this integration, you can

 * **Track propensity scores for a segment of users over time**.
-Example use case: What is the likelihood of a hotel customer to purchase a show ticket at the hotel’s concert venue?
+Example use case: What is the likelihood of a hotel customer to purchase a show ticket at the hotel's concert venue?
 * **Analyze which success events or attributes are associated with propensity scores**. ​Example use case: I want to understand the attributes or success events associated with propensity scores.
 * **Follow the entry flow for customer propensity over different scoring runs**.
-Example use case: I’d like to understand people who were initially low-propensity users and, over time, became high-propensity users.​
+Example use case: I'd like to understand people who were initially low-propensity users and, over time, became high-propensity users.​
 * **Look at the distribution of propensity**.
-Use case: I’d like to understand the distribution of the propensity scores to I can be more precise with my segments. ​Example: a retailer wants to run a specific promotion for $50 off a product.
+Use case: I'd like to understand the distribution of the propensity scores to I can be more precise with my segments. ​Example: a retailer wants to run a specific promotion for $50 off a product.
 They may want to run only a very limited promotion due to budget, etc. They analyze the data and decide to target only the top 80%+​ of their customers.
 * **Look at the propensity to accomplish an action for a particular cohort over time**.
-Use case: I’d like to track a specific cohort over time.
+Use case: I'd like to track a specific cohort over time.
 This is similar to the first one, but you can track a specific cohort over time.​ Hospitality example: A marketer can track their bronze tier versus their silver tier, or silver tier versus their gold tier over time.
 Then they can see each cohort's propensity for booking the hotel over time. ​

 ## Workflow